estelle/csstdg/animation.md

         animation-duration: 400ms;
         animation-iteration-count: infinite;
         animation-direction: alternate-reverse;
-        animation-timing-function: ease-in;
+        animation-timing-function: ease-out;
     }
     @keyframes bouncing {
         from {
-            transforms: translateY(0);
+            transforms: translateY(200px);
         }
         to {
-            transforms: translateY(200px);
+            transforms: translateY(0);
         }
     }

 When an animation is played in reverse the timing function is reversed.
-For example, when played in reverse, if the animation  `ease-in` animation would appear to be an `ease-out` animation, progressing from the 100% keyframe to the 0% keyframe.
+In the above example, we are bouncing our ball, but we want to start it before it drops, and we want it to alternate between going up and going down.
+We will cover `animation-direction: alternate-reverse;` below.
+The important thing to note here is that when the ball is dropping, it gets faster.
+As it goes up, it gets slower: the ball is slowest at the apex and fastest at the nadir.
+When played in reverse, our `ease-out` animation appears to be `ease-in` animation, progressing from the 100% keyframe to the 0% keyframe.

 ### The `animation-delay` property